Environmental Management Strategy

 Our maintenance workshop and office is currently being heated by a rocket mass heater.
 It uses a sustainable source of fuel sourced locally and allows the large workspace to be heated efficiently reducing the need for fossil fuels from drawing from the national grid.

-Hot water in our keeper areas and public toilets are heated using compost heaters.
+Hot water in our keeper areas are heated using compost heaters.
 Microbes in compost heat water to an amazing 60oC reducing the need for energy from the main grid to heat the water conventionally.

 All our staff are aware of our conservational aims and the impact we have on the environment so lights and equipment are turned off when not required and staff are encouraged to put forward new aims and initiatives that could help save more energy.